 Several area schools were ranked in the latest U.S. News & World Report’s ranking of Ohio high schools.

-The top Dayton-area schools were Oakwood at No. 12 and Yellow Springs at No. 26, according to U.S. News.
+The top schools in the region were Oakwood at No. 12 and Yellow Springs at No. 26, according to U.S. News.
 Oakwood High School was rated 455th nationally.

 Education analysts sometimes question school rankings, saying they just mirror community wealth statistics.
 Of the schools U.S. News ranked as its top 10 in Ohio, all but one are in districts that rank in the top 5 percent of the state in median income.
 The one outlier, Walnut Hills, only admits students who score high on an entrance exam.